codepainters/e800j_addr_dec_gal/README.md

 PLD sources:

 * [io](io) - source and JEDEC file for I/O address decoder
 * [mem](mem) - source and JEDEC file for memory address decoder

+Both decoders have been verified by comparing them against PROM dumps and tested to ensure they function correctly in the Elwro 800 Junior board.

-The sources can be compiled with [galasm](https://github.com/daveho/GALasm) like e.g.:
+The source files can be compiled with [galasm](https://github.com/daveho/GALasm) like e.g.:

 ```
 $ galasm io.pld